-In March 2022, the Company issued convertible senior notes, which were separated into a financial liability and an embedded derivative component on initial recognition.
+The Company has convertible senior notes which are separated into a financial liability and an embedded derivative component.
 The financial liability is presented as part of Borrowings on the statement of financial position and accounted for at amortized cost.
 The embedded derivative component has been accounted for separately as it is deemed not closely related to the financial liability and is presented under Derivative liabilities in the statement of financial position.
 The embedded derivative component is measured at fair value, which requires the Company to make significant estimates regarding the determination of fair value.
-In measuring the fair value of the embedded derivative component, the Black-Scholes option pricing model is used, incorporating observable inputs and an assumption for expected volatility.
-As of December 31, 2022, the derivative liabilities totaled EUR 158 million.
+In measuring the fair value of the embedded derivative component, the Black-Scholes option pricing model is used, incorporating observable inputs and an unobservable input relating to the assumption for expected volatility.
+As of December 31, 2023, the embedded derivative presented as derivative liabilities totaled EUR 143 million.

-We identified Derivative liabilities as a critical audit matter due to the judgment related to the initial and subsequent valuation of the embedded derivative component.
+We identified Derivative liabilities as a critical audit matter due to the judgment related to the valuation of the embedded derivative component.
 Significant audit effort was required to audit the valuation of the embedded derivative component, including involvement of specialists.